-Flash adaptation 5.8
+5.8 Flash adaptation

-To achieve that the controller reacts immediately to room temperature deviations during rated or reduced operation, adjust the function block setting CO1, 2 -> F09 - 1.
+To ensure that the controller reacts immediately to room temperature deviations during rated or reduced operation, the function block setting CO1, 2 -> F09 - 1 needs to be made.
 The heating is then always switched off as soon as the room temperature exceeds the Day set point or Night set point by 2 °C.

 Heating first starts again when the room has cooled off and the room temperature is 1 °C above the Set point.
 The flow temperature set point is corrected if the Cycle time and Gain Kp are set to a value other than 0.
-The Cycle time determines the intervals at which the flow temperature set point is corrected by 1 °C. A Gain Kp set to a value other than 0 causes a direct increase/decrease in flow temperature set point when a sudden deviation in room temperature arises.
+The Cycle time determines the intervals at which the flow temperature set point is corrected by 1 °C. A Gain KP set to a value other than 0 causes a direct increase/decrease in flow temperature set point when a sudden deviation in room temperature arises.
 A Gain KP setting of 10.0 is recommended.

-Cooling loads, such as drafts or open windows, affect the control process!
-Rooms may be temporarily overheated when the cooling load has been eliminated!
+Note: Cooling loads, such as drafts or open windows, affect the control process!
+Rooms may be temporarily overheated after the cooling load has been eliminated!